Tainan: Music

 Nanyin and Shisanyin were the first types of Chinese music introduced to Tainan; Nanyin is performed mostly for entertainment while Shisanyin is performed in the Confucius worship ceremony.
 There are two Nanyin clubs in Tainan: Zhenshengshe, a 200-year-old club once dissolved in the 1980s for ten years which then returned with the support from younger generation musicians and Nanshengshe, a 95-year-old club performing globally.

 Music performance is being promoted in Tainan.
 Tainan City has its own Chinese orchestra and symphony orchestra.
 There are also private performance groups such as Chimei Mandolin Performance Group, Chimei Philharmonic Orchestra and Chang Jung Christianity University Symphony Orchestra.

 Ten Drum Art Percussion Group (十鼓擊樂團) is a percussion performance group established in the year 2000.
 The group is dedicated in producing percussion performances that highlights the history, the culture and the image of Taiwan.
 The group first performed internationally in the festivals during the 2000 Sydney Olympic Games.
 Following this event, the group has performed in many occasions both internationally and domestically.
 The group has its own campus located in an old sugar factory in Rende District.
 The campus provides education on percussion performances at all levels and regular performances to general public.

 Museums and parks

 On top of its plentiful living culture, Tainan host several museums and parks.
 The National Museum of Taiwan Literature is in the former city hall; National Museum of Taiwan History is in the Annan district; Chimei Museum is in the Rende district; Taijiang National Park follows the coast; Anping Historic Scenic Park includes the entire old Anping town and the north ward of Anping harbor; and Siraya National Scenic Area includes the Wusanto Reservoir built by Yoichi Hatta.
-In the city center, many historic monuments from Zheng's regime, Qing dynasty, and the Japanese colonial era are preserved including the Confucius temple, two major city gates and former city hall.
+In the city center, many historic monuments from Zheng's regime, the Qing dynasty, and the Japanese colonial era are preserved including the Confucius temple, two major city gates and former city hall.